Shreya549/InShortsScraper/README.md

 **InShorts API**
+---

-An API that fetches and returns news, including heading and content, from www.inshorts.com
+An API that fetches and returns news, including headline and content, from www.inshorts.com

 * **URL**